-Switch on your crock pot to a Low setting and place all of your oils and the butter into the pot.
+Switch on your crock pot to a Low setting and place all of your oils into the pot.
 You want to leave this to melt (as coconut oil is a solid at room temperature).

 Make sure to exclude your essential oils and the soap dye, we’ll be using this later on.

-While your butter melts into your oils, pour your sodium hydroxide into the water, creating your lye solution.
+While your coconut oil melts into the rest of your oils, pour your sodium hydroxide into the water, creating your lye solution.
 Give it a bit of a stir so that it dissolves fully into the water.
 Never pour the water into the lye to minimize possible splashing.